ghi-electronics/Documentation/software/due/library.md

 ##### LCD Stream

-Stream is used to send chunks of data to the device.
+Stream is used to send the entire lcd updatee.

 - **LcdStream()**